Home Majors Criminology

-Criminology Degree
+Criminology

 Students study the causes, patterns, and social responses to criminal behavior, using sociological and statistical methods to analyze crime data, justice policy, and rehabilitation effectiveness.
 Graduates typically pursue careers in criminal justice research, policy analysis, victim advocacy, law enforcement analytics, and government agencies studying crime trends.
 Unlike criminal justice, criminology emphasizes the academic study of crime rather than system operations.

-What Criminology Graduates Do
+What Criminology graduates do

 Your criminology degree prepares you for a career analyzing the "why" behind crime, not just the "who."
 Many graduates start as social science technicians, collecting data for studies on community policing or coding interview transcripts from incarcerated individuals for senior researchers.
 With experience or an advanced degree, you could become a sociologist designing research on the root causes of deviance or a psychologist assessing individuals for court proceedings.